 Julia Gay is an actor, dancer, poet, playwright, and teaching artist.
 She is a Chinese adoptee who writes and creates to bridge the vastness between memory, heart, and home.
 Julia completed her B.A. at Macalester College and was the recipient of The Playwrights’ Center’s 2017-18 Many Voices Mentorship.
 She is humbled and honored to be sharing the stage with artists whom she so admires.

 Lizzette Chapa is a Mexican-American dancer and choreographer originally from The Rio Grande Valley, Texas.
 She is a recent graduate from the University of Texas at Austin with a BFA in Dance.
 During her time at UT she performed works by Rennie Harris, Sidra Bell, Johnnie Mercer, and more.
-She moved to Minnesota in August 2017, and is honored to share the stage as an apprentice with Ananya Dance Theatre members.
+She moved to Minnesota in August 2017, and is honored to share the stage with the other Ananya Dance Theatre members.
 Looking to her artistic future, she will pursue an MFA in dance.
 She is grateful to continue her artistic passion nurtured by ADT’s commitment to social justice and community engagement.

 Including his work as managing director of Ananya Dance Theatre and research collaborator with Dr. Ananya Chatterjea, Gary Peterson has served the dance field for more than 30 years as a consultant and as executive director of James Sewell Ballet, Zorongo Flamenco Dance Theatre, Zenon Dance Company, and the Southern Theater.
 He has produced professional dance performances at more than 300 domestic and international venues, including seven New York City engagements, two in Bermuda, one in Iceland, and one in Ethiopia.
 His perspectives